The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 (Galatians 3:6-14, 5:18).

-Levitical rites, including circumcision and Sabbath-keeping, are no longer “of
+Spirit, the Levitical rites, including circumcision and Sabbath-keeping, are no

-any avail.”
-They were not evil or sinful, but their time and purpose have
+longer “of any avail.”
+They are not evil or sinful, but their time and

 What matters now is “faith working

 through love.”
-The believers in Galatia began “to run well but are now
+The believers in Galatia began “to run well but were now

 hindered from obeying the truth.”
-They are being “bewitched” by the
+They were “bewitched” by the false

 To adopt a Torah-observant

-and once more to be enslaved by the “elemental spirits” of the old order,
+– and once more to be enslaved by the “elemental spirits” of the old

 Not only so, but according to the law